Always wanted to learn how to add an inner glow in Photoshop, but never knew exactly where to start?

 In the following example, you can see that adding a small amount of noise can go a long way in changing the overall look of our style.

 When the corresponding radio button is selected, the Color block allows us to change the color of the Inner Glow, while the same goes for the Gradient radio button.
 With Gradient selected, you are not limited to a single color, which can help you create very intricate and abstract glowing effects.

-The Technique dropdown box gives us two different options for rendering our Inner Glow, Softer and Precise.
-Softer gives us an Inner Glow that is more organic and natural looking, while Precise fits the shape of the glow tighter to the original shape of the layer.
+The Technique dropdown box gives us two different options for rendering our Inner Glow: Softer and Precise.
+Softer gives us an Inner Glow that is more organic and natural looking, while Precise fits the shape of the glow more tightly to the original shape of the layer.

-The Source radio buttons allow you to specify whether you want to Inner Glow to eliminate from the edges of your shape, or from the center of your shape.
+The Source radio buttons allow you to specify whether you want the Inner Glow to emanate from the edges or the center of your shape.